 Depending on where the trek takes place you may also pass through some of the local villages that have settled in this region due to the high number of refugees fleeing from the Rwandan Genocide, or from the continued unrest in the DRC.
 The villagers in this area are mostly subsistence farmers, and families that farm against the slopes of the volcanoes.
 It is impressive to see how they have ploughed, planted and harvest their crops in such an unlikely landscape.

-Day 53: Jinja to Nakuru (Kenya) (B / L / D) Departing early, we head back to Kenya, stopping for lunch and supplies en route.
+DAY 53: Jinja to Nakuru (Kenya) (B / L / D) Departing early, we head back to Kenya, stopping for lunch and supplies en route.
 We overnight outside Nakuru at a lovely campsite on a local farm.
-Nakuru is Kenya’s 4th largest town and capital of the Rift Valley Province and lies adjacent to the small but wildlife rich Lake Nakuru National Park.
+Nakuru is Kenya’s 4th largest town and capital of the Rift Valley Province and lies adjacent to the small but wildlife rich Lake Nakuru National Park. *EAMO Orphanage

-Day 54: Lake Nakuru National Park to Lake Naivasha (B / L / D) This morning we begin our exploration of the Lake Nakuru National Park - famous for the thousands of lesser and greater flamingos that flock to this soda lake’s edge.
+DAY 54: Lake Nakuru National Park (B / L / D) This morning we begin our exploration of the Lake Nakuru National Park - famous for the thousands of lesser and greater flamingos that flock to this soda lake’s edge.
 The numbers vary depending on the water level, and when it’s low, the lake almost turns pink.
 A truly spectacular sight!
 The park was established as a sanctuary for black and white rhino, which are often seen.
 We spend the day searching for these pre-historic looking beasts as well as the elusive leopard, encountering buffalo, giraffe, various antelope and the occasional hippo along the way.
-After our game drive, we head to Lake Naivasha arriving in the late afternoon.
+After our game drive, we head to our campsite, arriving in the late afternoon.

-Day 55: Lake Naivasha (B / L / D) Lake Naivasha, is home to a multitude of bird life, the most magnificent being the African Fish Eagle with his regal cry.
+DAY 55: Lake Nakuru to Lake Naivasha (B / L / D) Lake Naivasha, is home to a multitude of bird life, the most magnificent being the African Fish Eagle with his regal cry.
 At 1880 m, this is the highest of the Rift Valley lakes.
 We spend the day enjoying optional excursions like Elsamere (former home to Joy & George Adamson of Born Free fame), a boat ride to the Crescent Island Game Sanctuary or a bike ride around Hell’s Gate National Park.

-Day 56: Lake Naivasha to Nairobi (B) After breakfast, we head back to Nairobi usually arriving by late morning, or early afternoon.
-On arrival to Acacia Camp, we exchange addresses and part ways, having just experienced a trip of a lifetime!
+DAY 56: Lake Naivasha to Nairobi (B) After breakfast, we head back to Nairobi usually arriving by late morning, or early afternoon.

 Our unique relationship with our tour operators ensures only people who have participated in a trip after making an enquiry for it at The Africa Guide can leave a review.